AbuBakr-Codes/alx-pre_course/0x01-git/README.md

-Just a slight introduction to git
+Just a slight introduction to git by ALX